archaeo-social/mastodon/rules-and-guidelines.md

 - references or links to Facebook/Twitter/other big tech companies,
 - spoilers of popular and recent TV shows or other media,
 - ASCII art (this one is important to ensure that someone using a screen reader doesn't have to listen to an attempt to read out a bunch of obscure symbols)
-- stresses particular to academia such as grades, exams, thesis progress, academic job market prospects, and
+- stresses particular to academia such as grades, exams, thesis progress, academic job market prospects,
-- anything else where another user might want to decide for themselves whether or when they want to interact with your post.
+- anything else where another user might want to decide for themselves whether or when they want to interact with your post, and
+- images of human remains

+Please also use accurate and descriptive CW's hashtags for various kinds of announcements, including:

+- calls for papers,
+- calls for action,
+- job postings,
+- funding opportunities,
+- publication announcements,
+- announcements about promotion or job placement,
+- press releases, and
+- blog posts

 There is a setting in your preferences to open all posts with Content Warnings automatically, if you don't want to click through each one.
+These kinds of posts disrupt many users' positive social experience on the web and should be treated as "opt-in" content.

 ## Image descriptions